robbymckilliam/sounder/README.md

 ant clean build test

 will building everything and run all the tests.
+Requires Scala 2.10.x